Fade BG Image

 "Let's see… Crush the stone into powder and mix into ink little by little.
 Ratio is one inkwell to about a pinky-nail's worth of stone.
 Like this — "

-I pulverized with spatial magic, then distributed the powder evenly into the ink by overwriting movement… Done!
-It's gone slightly blue.
+I pulverized it with Spatial Magic, then distributed the powder evenly into the ink by overwriting the particles' positions… Done!
+It's turned slightly blue.
 Success.

 "I heard making magic stone ink takes a whole day… but it's done."